 We acquire language in one way and only one way when we understand messages.

 We call this comprehensible input.
 We acquire language when we understand what people tell us, not how they say it but what they say.
 Or when we understand what we read.

-Comprehensible input in my opinion has been the last resort of the language teaching profession.
+Comprehensible input, in my opinion, has been the last resort of the language teaching profession.
 We’ve tried everything else.
-We’ve tried grammar teaching, drills, and exercises, computers, etc.
+We’ve tried grammar teaching, drills, exercises, computers, etc.

 But the only thing that seems to count is getting messages you understand, comprehensible input.

 Now one of the reasons lesson number two was better than lesson number one is we had Mr. Spock to help us out.

 So anything that helps make input comprehensible (pictures, knowledge of the world, realia, etc.) helps language acquisition.